Mass-preserving spatio-temporal adaptive PINN for Cahn-Hilliard equations with strong nonlinearity and singularity: Conclusion

 \section{Conclusion}

-In this paper, we have introduced the mass-preserving spatio-temporal adaptive PINN that greatly improves the accuracy of PINN for solving high order phase field equations with strong nonlinearity and mass conservation property.
+In this paper, we have introduced the mass-preserving spatio-temporal adaptive PINN that significantly improves the accuracy of PINN for solving high-order phase field equations with strong nonlinearity, singularities, and mass conservation property.
 Specifically, we add a mass constraint to the loss function and combine it with adaptive sampling methods in space and time.
-We conduct several numerical experiments to solve the Cahn-Hilliard equations with Ginzburg-Landau potential and Flory-Huggins potential.
-This paper provides a detailed description of the process of adjusting the length of time steps based on the rate of energy decrease and modifying their weights according to the mass error.
-Numerical results show that the modified PINN produces more accurate approximate solutions compared to the baseline PINN with uniform time domain division, while also ensuring mass conservation.
-Finally, our simulation results for the three dimensional problem and the system of Cahn-Hilliard equations further indicate the effectiveness and accuracy of the approach.
-In summary, our modified PINN method is capable of solving high order phase field equations with nonlinearity and singularity.
-This method can be applied to solve a broader range of phase field models with mass conservation properties.
-However, it should be noted that the mass constraint added here is a soft constraint that does not strictly guarantee mass conservation.
-In future research, we will investigate whether improvements can be introduced to the neural network structure so that the neural network automatically maintains the mass conservation without adding additional constraints, even other physical property of the origional model.
-Thus, a more accurate and efficient machine learning method for solving the phase field equations with with physical property can be obtained.
+This paper provides a detailed description of the process of adjusting the lengths of time subintervals based on the rate of energy decrease and modifying their weights according to the mass error; spatially, residual-based resampling focuses collocation points near moving interfaces.

+We conduct several numerical experiments on the Cahn-Hilliard equations with Ginzburg-Landau potential and Flory-Huggins potential.
+Numerical results show that the proposed modified PINN produces more accurate approximate solutions compared to the baseline PINN with uniform time subintervals, while also ensuring mass conservation.
+A sensitivity analysis on the energy threshold further confirms the robustness of our time partitioning strategy.
+Comparisons with other representative PINN variants, including Conservative PINN and PINN with adaptive activation functions, further confirm the superiority of our method in terms of accuracy and mass preservation.
+Finally, our simulation results for the three-dimensional problem and the system of Cahn-Hilliard equations further indicate the effectiveness and accuracy of the approach.
+In summary, our modified PINN method is capable of solving high-order phase field equations with nonlinearity and singularity.

+In future work, we plan to extend our framework to other complex phase-field and gradient-flow models, develop a more theoretically guided energy-partition strategy, and explore automatic hyperparameter tuning for adaptive sampling and mass conservation enforcement.
+More importantly, we aim to move beyond soft constraints by designing neural network structures that inherently preserve physical properties, such as mass conservation and solution boundedness, without adding extra penalty terms \cite{chen2025}.
+Exploring alternative network architectures, such as tensor neural networks (TNNs), is also a promising direction to further improve accuracy.
+We also note that GNN interpretability methods, such as the functional-semantic mapping \cite{Raj2024}, may provide useful insights for analyzing the learned partitions in our adaptive PINN framework.
+Thus, we will work toward a more accurate and efficient deep learning method for solving complex phase-field equations with guaranteed conservation laws and other physical structures.